 You also need to accept that you won’t always get a backlink.
 Some publications rarely include backlinks while others use nofollow backlinks (meaning it won’t benefit you SEO-wise).
 That’s part of the game and expecting to always get a dofollow backlink will only lead to disappointment.

-Finally, and I wish I didn’t have to mention this but some publications (often lesser-known ones) will try to blackmail you into giving them a backlink by saying they will only link to you if you link to their article first.
+Finally, and I wish I didn’t have to mention this but some publications (often lesser-known ones) will try to blackmail you into giving them a backlink by saying they will only link to you if you link to their article first or pay them.